-The pair production cross sections multiplied by the $\tilde{\chi}^0_{2,3} \to h \tilde{\chi}^0_1$ branching fractions are shown in Figure~\ref{fig:brxs} as a function of the neutralino mass, for the four $\sqrt{s}$ energy values (0.5, 1.0, 1.5 and 3.0~TeV) chosen for this study.
+The product of the pair production cross sections and the $\tilde{\chi}^0_{2,3} \to h \tilde{\chi}^0_1$ branching fractions is shown in Figure~\ref{fig:brxs} as a function of the neutralino mass, for the four $\sqrt{s}$ energy values (0.5, 1, 1.5 and 3~TeV) chosen for this study.

-The production of neutralino pairs in $e^+e^-$ collisions is mediated by $s$--channel $Z$ boson exchanges as well as $t$ and $u$--channel left-- and right--handed $\tilde e$ exchange.
-If the sleptons are assumed to be very heavy or the produced neutralinos are higgsino--like (and thus the coupling $\tilde{\chi}^0 \tilde e e$ is negligibly small) only the $s$--channel $Z$ boson exchange is relevant.
-In fact, the neutralino cross sections are rather small, even in the case of $\tilde{\chi}_1^0 \tilde{\chi}_2^0$ production where the phase space is more favourable.
-The only exception is when both $\tilde{\chi}_{1}^0$ and $\tilde{\chi}_2^0$ are higgsino--like and have maximal couplings to the $Z$ boson.
-Also the cross sections with identical neutralinos are extremely small.
-Due to Fermi statistics, the neutralinos are produced in $p$--waves and therefore suppressed at threshold and, in the case of gauginos or higgsinos, the cross section is further suppressed by the couplings ${\cal Z}_{ii} \propto N_{i3}^2 - N_{i4}^2$.
-The cross section for mixed $\tilde{\chi}_1^0 \tilde{\chi}_3^0$, $\tilde{\chi}_2^0 \tilde{\chi}_3^0$ and $\tilde{\chi}_3^0 \tilde{\chi}_4^0$ are significant, except in the case where one of the neutralinos is a pure gaugino, which leads to suppressed $Z \tilde{\chi} \tilde{\chi}$ couplings.
 It is important to observe that, in the region of parameters where the $\tilde{\chi}^0_2 \to h \tilde{\chi}^0_1$ process is the dominant neutralino decay, the $\tilde{\chi}^0_2$ tends to decouple from the $Z$.
-This suppresses the $e^+e^- \to \tilde{\chi}^0_2 \tilde{\chi}^0_2$ pair production, leaving instead the $e^+e^- \to \tilde{\chi}^0_2 \tilde{\chi}^0_3$ process as the only significant neutralino production mechanism, when kinematically available.
-This correlation between the pair production cross section and the decay branching fractions is demonstrated in Figure~\ref{fig:brxsn23} for a sample of accepted pMSSM points where the sum of the neutralino masses is more than 100~GeV below the assumed collision energy, to avoid threshold effects.
+This suppresses the $e^+e^- \to \tilde{\chi}^0_2 \tilde{\chi}^0_2$ pair production, leaving instead the $e^+e^- \to \tilde{\chi}^0_2 \tilde{\chi}^0_3$ process as the only significant neutralino production mechanism, when kinematically allowed.
+This correlation between pair production cross section and decay branching fractions is illustrated in Figure~\ref{fig:brxsn23} for a sample of accepted pMSSM points, where the sum of the masses of the pair-produced neutralinos is more than 100~GeV below the collision energy, to avoid threshold effects.
+It is evident that the region of large branching fractions into $h$ bosons is dominated by larger $\tilde{\chi}^0_2 \tilde{\chi}^0_3$ production.